byzantion-xyz/alexandria-stx-datalake/README.md

-# Alexandria Stacks Data Lake
+# Alexandria STX Data Lake

 ## Overview

+The Alexandria Indexer is s system of layered services that index the data stored on the Stacks blockchain, equipping builders with transaction, event and NFT state data on which they can build their applications.

+The first layer of the Alexandria Indexer is the STX Data Lake.
+It streams raw transactions from the Stacks Node, extracting all on-chain transactions into the data lake database into the data lake schema, making the transactions available and more accessible for further indexing at a higher level, and enabling reindexing over time without the dependency of a Stacks Node.

 The Alexandria Stacks TX Data Lake consists of 2 key components:

-1. A PostgreSQL database that stores Stacks chain transaction data
+1. A PostgreSQL database that stores Stacks chain block and transaction data
-2. A streamer service that connects to a designated Stacks API Node and streams transactions into the database
+2. A streamer service that connects to a designated Stacks API Node and streams the data into the database

 ## Setup

-To setup the Data Lake and Streamer Service, follow these steps:
+To set up the Data Lake and Streamer Service, follow these steps:

 ### 1. Database

 - Ensure that you have a PostgreSQL database instance up and running
-- Create a database on your instance called stacks-data-lake-01 (or whatever name you want)
+- Create a database on your instance called stacks-data-lake-01 (or whatever name you choose)
 - Run the migration.sql script in your public schema inside your new database

 ### 2. Streamer Service